-Managing chronic wasting disease (CWD) involves more than understanding the ecology of the disease.
-It includes complex relationships among social, economic, and political factors that affect intervention opportunities, consequences for stakeholders, and ultimately disease outcomes.
 The USGS National Wildlife Health Center, Montana Cooperative Wildlife Research Unit, Ventana Systems, Inc., and the Wisconsin Department of Natural Resources (WIDNR) are applying a systems approach to map and model the complex relationships among ecological, epidemiological, social, and political processes affecting CWD.
+Through a participatory modeling process, we gathered subject matter expertise on CWD epidemiology, social science, and deer and forest health and integrated it with empirical data collected by the WIDNR on processes influencing CWD dynamics and management.

 Why this matters: Historic and current CWD intervention efforts have often been hampered by social, economic, and political complexities.
-Using a systems-based approach, an innovative model is being developed (which includes these factors in addition to biology, epidemiology, and ecosystem health) that will allow managers to predict in real-time how these factors interact and identify management actions that will have the largest impact on CWD.
+Using a systems-based approach, an innovative model is being developed (which includes these factors in addition to deer biology, CWD epidemiology, and ecosystem health) that will allow managers to predict in real-time how these factors interact and identify management actions that will have the largest impact on CWD.

 Below are other science projects associated with this project.